Featured

 Conclusion

-OpenGL is a software interface that allows the programmer to create 2D and 3D graphics images.
-OpenGL is both a standard API and the implementation of that API.
-You can call the functions that comprise OpenGL from a program you write and expect to see the same results no matter where your program is running.
+OpenGL is a software interface that enables a programmer to create 2D and 3D graphics images.
+OpenGL is both the standard API and the implementation of that API.
+You can call the functions that constitute OpenGL from a program you write and expect to see the same results no matter where your program is running.